Enrolled patients

 Call 111 immediately if you or someone in your household:

-Tell them you or someone in your household has COVID-19 when you call, so the paramedics can care for you safely.
+Inform them that you or someone in your household has COVID-19 so they can take necessary precautions.

 If you have COVID-19 symptoms again and it has been 29 days or more since a previous infection, you should test with a Rapid Antigen Test (RAT).